 The residency program is designed to be flexible to reflect the unique processes and preferences of individual artists.
 Opportunities for artists interested in additional public engagement, open studios and lectures are available, but these interactions are not expected.

 What if I cannot stay for the full three months?

 We like to schedule residencies between two and four months.
 We seek to accommodate the schedule of the artists selected by our jury to the best of our ability.
 Artists are asked to be transparent about the time they can commit, as stipends are pro-rated and the demand for studios is high.

 How are artists selected for the Residency Program?

-Acceptance is competitive, however, because each jury is made of new jurors, each application cycle presents a fresh opportunity.
+Acceptance is competitive, however, because new jurors comprise each jury, every application cycle presents a fresh opportunity.

 Does the Bemis Center accept applications from collaborative teams?

 Yes, the Bemis Center does accept applications from collaborative teams.
 Collaborative teams applying should submit work that represents the collaboration, not individual work.